Tie (engineering): Application in wood construction

 In wood-frame construction ties are generally made of galvanized steel.

 Wood framing ties generally have holes allowing them to be fastened to the wood structure by nails or screws.
 The number and type of nails are specific to the tie and its use.
 The manufacturer generally specifies information as to the connection method for each of their products.
 Among the most common wood framing ties used is the hurricane tie or seismic tie used in the framing of wooden structures where wind uplift or seismic overturning is a concern.

 Hurricane tie

-A hurricane tie is used to help make a structure (specifically wooden structures) more resistant to high winds (such as in hurricanes), resisting uplift, racking, overturning, and sliding.
+A hurricane tie (also known as hurricane clip or strip) is used to help make a structure (specifically wooden structures) more resistant to high winds (such as in hurricanes), resisting uplift, racking, overturning, and sliding.

 Each of the crucial connections in a structure, that would otherwise fail under the pressures of high winds, have a corresponding type of tie, generally made of galvanized or stainless steel, and intended to resist hurricane-force and other strong winds.

-A connecting tie that provides a continuous structural load transfer path from the top of a building to its foundation, helping to protect buildings from damage resulting from high wind.
-These devices are primarily used in areas affected by high winds including hurricanes and are generally suitable for any area that may be impacted by windstorm damage.
-They are also known as hurricane clip or strips.
-Among the most common style used along the Gulf Coast of the United States are plywood fasteners or oriented strand boards over the windows and openings of brick homes.
-Hurricane clips meet the minimum requirements for code approval and are only as strong as their weakest install point; which is generally half the strength of the wood.

-A hurricane clip has two meanings in building construction:
+"Hurricane clip" has two meanings in building construction: